-There have been several high-profile changes to how the police are now conducting investigations into criminal cases and how they are dealing with suspects.
+In recent years, there have been several high-profile changes to how the police conduct investigations into criminal cases and how they deal with suspects.
 With an ever increasing demand on limited financial resources, the police have not been immune from budget cuts.
 With this in mind, there has been an increase in voluntary police interviews.

-However, there have also been some high-profile changes to how even those suspects who have been arrested and are now being dealt with.
-To understand the significance of these changes, it is important to firstly understand how things have worked up to now.
-Formerly, if a suspect was arrested, there were generally three main options as to what might occur after a person had been questioned and interviewed on tape by the police.
-They were:
+However, there have also been some considerable changes to how even those suspects who have been arrested are now being dealt with.
+To understand the significance of these changes, it is important to firstly understand how things have worked to date.

-- The Suspect would be charged or cautioned with an offence and, if charged, they would be either released to attend court at a specified date in the future or remanded in custody overnight until the following court day when they would appear before the court at that time;
+- The suspect would be charged or cautioned with an offence.
+If they were charged, they would be either released to attend court at a specified date in the future or remanded in custody overnight until the following court day when they would appear before the court

-- The Suspect would be released having been told that the “Investigation” had been concluded and that there would be “no further action”, thereby meaning that the case had been concluded; or
+- The suspect would be released having been told that the investigation had been concluded and that there would be no further action, thereby meaning that the case had been concluded

-- The Suspect would be released on Police Bail, under what was known as s.47(3)b Bail—this would mean that with or without conditions, the Suspect would be required to return to the Police Station at an appointed date and time, this date could be changed, extended and could mean that case would drag on for many months and in some cases for years.
+- The suspect would be released on police bail, under what was known as s.47(3)b bail.
+This would mean that with or without conditions, the suspect would be required to return to the police station at an appointed date and time.
+This date could be changed or extended and could mean that case would drag on for many months and in some cases, for years

-The third option was the most common—simply because the nature of most police investigations involves the gathering, processing and considering of evidence obtained after a suspect has been formally questioned.
-To do this, the police would bail them before a decision was made on whether the case would be sent to court on not.
+The third option was the most common, simply because the nature of most police investigations involves the gathering, processing and considering of evidence obtained after a suspect has been formally questioned.
+To do this, the police would bail the suspect before a decision was made on whether the case would be sent to court on not.

-The change in the law and recent procedure effects the ability of the police to release someone on police bail.
-There is now a statutory maximum, save for certain cases, of up to 28 days.
-After that period has elapsed, unless the Bail period has been lawfully extended, it is no longer possible to keep someone on bail after that period has elapsed.
+The change in the law and recent procedure affects the ability of the police to release someone on police bail.
+There is now a statutory maximum – with the exception of certain cases – of up to 28 days, under the Policing and Crime Act.
+Unless the bail period has been lawfully extended, it is no longer possible to keep someone on bail after that period has elapsed.

-In practice, what the Police are now doing to get around this change in the law is simply releasing a Suspect but telling them that they still “Under Investigation” but “not on bail”.
-This means that the Suspect has no idea if or when the case will be concluded or when their ordeal may be over.
+As a result of this new law, in many instances the police are now simply releasing a suspect within the 28 day limit, telling them that they still under investigation but not on bail.
+This means that the suspect does not know if or when the case will be concluded or when their ordeal may be over.

-- The notice will mention serious criminal offences of Witness Intimidation and tell you that you could face “up to 5 years in prison or alternatively commit the offence of perverting the course of justice, in which case you could face up to “life imprisonment”!
+The notice will mention serious criminal offences such as witness intimidation and it will tell the recipient that they could face up to 5 years in prison or alternatively commit the offence of perverting the course of justice, in which case they could face a maximum sentence of life imprisonment.

-A person “Under Investigation” won’t know when the case may have been concluded and perhaps when it is safe to speak with witnesses or people who may be concerned with the case.
+An individual who is under Investigation will not know when the case against them has been concluded, nor will they know when it is safe to speak with witnesses or people who may be concerned with the case.
 Whilst they are under investigation, they will also not receive regular updates from the police.
 Indeed, the police may not communicate with a suspect at all.
-Given that some investigations can go on for months, sometimes longer, this is an entirely unsatisfactory state of affairs.
+Given that some investigations can go on for months, sometimes longer, this is understandably an unsatisfactory state of affairs for the individual concerned.

-We can help you find out what is going on with your case.
-With our specialist team of criminal defence solicitors who regularly deal with these types of matters, we are well equipped to make the enquires on your behalf and advise you on your rights and the law.
+With a specialist team of criminal defence solicitors who regularly deal with these types of matters, Lawtons are well equipped to make the relevant enquires on an individual’s behalf and advise on rights and the law.